The Unique Law Access

 The case of Dafeamekpor Rockson-Nelson vrs Attorney-General revolves around the constitutionality of a presidential directive instructing Metropolitan, Municipal, and District Chief Executives (MMDCEs) to remain in office in an acting capacity after the expiration of their term.
 The plaintiff argues that this directive breaches the fundamental law of the land, specifically Articles 243(1) and 246(2) of the 1992 Constitution.

-This case falls under Constitutional Law, specifically focusing on the interpretation and application of Articles 243(1) and 246(2) regarding the appointment, tenure, and removal of MMDCEs.
+This case falls under Constitutional Law, focusing on the interpretation and application of specific articles of the Ghanaian Constitution related to the appointment, tenure, and removal of MMDCEs.

-Key legal principles applied include the interpretation of constitutional provisions, the concept of mootness, and the rule of law as confined by the Constitution.
+Key legal principles applied include the interpretation of Articles 243(1) and 246(2) of the Constitution, the concept of mootness, and the rule of law as it pertains to the exercise of executive authority.

-This case is significant for legal practitioners as it clarifies the constitutional limits of the President's power regarding the appointment and tenure of MMDCEs, reinforcing the rule of law and constitutional governance in Ghana.
+This case is significant for legal practitioners as it touches on the limits of executive power, the interpretation of constitutional provisions, and the application of legal principles such as mootness, making it a valuable reference for understanding constitutional law and governance in Ghana.

 Presiding Justice